josbeir/cakephp-docs-md/docs/4/en/controllers/components/security.md

 ## Restrict Actions to SSL

-This functionality was removed into [https-enforcer-middleware](#https-enforcer-middleware).
+This functionality was removed into [Https Enforcer Middleware](#https-enforcer-middleware).

 ## Form Tampering Prevention